Together with Communities and Society

 In April 2017, MCC signed an agreement to become an official partner of the Japanese Para-Sports Association (JPSA), as it agrees with JPSA’s mission of creating a vibrant, inclusive society.

 At JPSA sporting events, employees volunteer (operating reception, setting up facilities, etc.) in addition to watching and cheering the matches.
-We also hold internal Boccia competitions, actively promoting understanding of parasports among employees.
-By helping to further spread and develop such sports, MCC seeks to contribute to the realization of an inclusive society that is healthy, both physically and mentally, and where each individual’s individuality is respected.
+We also hold internal Boccia competitions and provide an opportunity for employee’s family members to experience the sport on Family Day, when we invite them to our workplaces.
+Through such efforts, we actively promote understanding of parasports among employees.
+By helping to further spread and develop such sports, MCC seeks to contribute to the realization of an inclusive society that is healthy, both physically and mentally, and where each person’s individuality is respected.

 Fostering the Development of the Next Generation

 The MCC Group holds chemistry experiment workshops at various locations, aiming to spark an interest in chemistry and science among children, who represent the next generation.
-Furthermore, by performing chemistry experiment shows for children at events held by the Yume Kagaku-21 Committee, we actively support the committee’s activities.
+Furthermore, we perform chemistry experiment shows for children at events held by the Yume Kagaku-21 Committee.
 (The Yume Kagaku-21 Committee comprises the Chemical Society of Japan; Society of Chemical Engineers, Japan; Japan Association for Chemical Innovation; and Japan Chemical Industry Association.)

 Protecting the Global Environment and Communicating with Local Communities

 As part of efforts to support recovery in Japan’s Tohoku region, since 2013, the MCHC Group has held an annual market featuring local specialty products from Iwate, Miyagi and Fukushima prefectures.
-Beginning in 2017, we also carried out a project in which high school students directly sell products they develop and manufacture themselves using locally produced goods.
+We also carry out a project in which high school students directly sell products they develop and manufacture themselves using locally produced goods at these markets.
 Going forward, we will continue to support recovery directly and the recovery initiatives of Tohoku residents.